canonical/kafka-operator/docs/index.md

 This documentation uses the [Diátaxis documentation structure](https://diataxis.fr/):

-- The [tutorial for machine deployments](tutorial-introduction) walks you through deploying your first Charmed Apache Kafka cluster from scratch, step by step.
+- The [tutorial](tutorial-introduction) walks you through deploying your first Charmed Apache Kafka cluster from scratch, step by step, on either substrate.
 - [How-to guides](how-to-index) help you solve specific operational tasks such as enabling TLS, connecting clients, or scaling brokers.
 - [Reference](reference-index) lets you look up configuration options, status codes, file paths, and system requirements.
 - [Explanation](explanation-index) helps you understand the design decisions behind security, replication, and integration architecture.